 The notice is updated and communicated in a timely manner, including changes in the use of personal information.

-Identifies and maintains confidential information to meet objectives related to confidentiality.
+Confidentiality: Identifies and maintains confidential information to meet SOC 2 objectives related to confidentiality.

 Maintaining processing capacity and use of system components (infrastructure, data, and software) to manage demand and enable the implementation of additional capacity to help meet objectives.

-While there isn’t one path to fulfilling SOC 2 controls and prepping for audit, the process should include the implementation of policies and technical and operational procedures.
+There isn’t one path to fulfilling SOC 2 controls and prepping for audit.
+The process should include policy implementation and technical and operational procedures.

 For SOC 2 Type 1, auditors ask to examine authored policies, who they’ve been distributed to, and the procedures put in place to execute the policy.